krzychb/toit-samples/climate-tft/README.md

   name_context  := tft.text sans_context 255 215 "Krzysztof"
 ```

 Besides the text we will also add a couple of icons to graphically represent displayed information.
-Again, we start with context definition (for the we provide there a separate variable `icon_context`) to set orientation of the icons as well as color.
+Again, we start with context definition (for that we provide a separate variable `icon_context`) to set orientation of the icons as well as color.
 Within the context we then add the icons.

 ```python
   icon_context := tft.context --landscape --color=(get_rgb 0xe0 0xe0 0xff)